nat-n/poethepoet/README.rst

 - Straight foward declaration of project tasks in your pyproject.toml (kind of like npm scripts)
 - Task are run in poetry's virtualenv by default
+- Tasks can be shell command or references to python functions (like tool.poetry.scripts)
 - Short and sweet commands with extra arguments passed to the task :bash:`poe [options] task [task_args]`
-- tasks can reference environmental variables as if they were evaluated by a shell
+- Tasks can reference environmental variables as if they were evaluated by a shell

 Installation
 ============